andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_AppendixA_GraphTheory.rst

 Tom, on the other hand, is friends with two people: Jenny and Dan.
 Consequently, there is only one possible friendship among his neighbors, and they do indeed happen to be friends.
 Tom's clustering coefficient is therefore 1/1, or 1.

 Lastly, let's focus on Dan.
 He is friends with four other people: Jenny, Tom, Kevin, and Nancy.
 There are six possible friendships among his friends, but only one pair are friends (Tom and Jenny).
-His clustering cofficient is 1/6, or 0.1667.
+His clustering coefficient is 1/6, or 0.1667.

 We can apply this to our current dataset by going to the 2nd-level tab for our group-level analysis, and highlighting ``AllSubjects`` under ``Subject Effects``.
 Select ``SBC_01 (ROI-to_ROI)`` from the drop-down menu (click on ``SBC_01 (Seed-to-Voxel)`` to show the options), and then click on ``graph-theory results`` in the right window pane.
 You should see something like this:

 .. figure:: AppendixA_NetworkTheory_Results.png

-The defaults will be to use all of the ROIs you selected in the 1st-level tab, and to use a cost threshold of 0.15 to intially threshold the edges between the nodes.
+The defaults will be to use all of the ROIs you selected in the 1st-level tab, and to use a cost threshold of 0.15 to initially threshold the edges between the nodes.
 The second row of options specify the graph theory metric, and will compute the significance relative to a randomly generated graph with an equal number of nodes.

 Let's make our graph slightly different by changing the initial threshold from cost to correlation coefficient, and change the analysis measure from Global Efficiency to Clustering Coefficient: